 The program is open to all applicants regardless of race, gender, ethnic or national origin, religion or age.
 Individuals from demographic groups that are underrepresented among professional scientists are especially encouraged to apply.
 The Graduate School welcomes international applicants (those who are not U.S. citizens or permanent residents).
-International applicants admitted to VAIGS will be sponsored in the J-1 student (college and university) visa category; Van Andel Institute is not currently designated to sponsor F-1 visas.
+International applicants admitted to VAIGS will be sponsored in the F-1 student visa program.

 To ensure full consideration for fall admission, applications should be received by December 1 the year prior to that in which the student will matriculate.
 If you have any questions about the application process, please contact the Graduate School office at firstname.lastname@example.org or call 616.234.5722.